Denmark in the Eurovision Song Contest 1961

-Denmark was represented by Dario Campeotto, with the song "Angelique", at the 1961 Eurovision Song Contest, which took place on 18 March in Cannes, France.
-"Angelique" was chosen as the Danish entry at the Dansk Melodi Grand Prix on 19 February.
+Denmark was represented at the Eurovision Song Contest 1961 with the song "Angelique", written by Aksel V. Rasmussen, and performed by Dario Campeotto.
+The Danish participating broadcaster, Danmarks Radio (DR), organised the Dansk Melodi Grand Prix 1961 in order to select its entry for the contest.

 Before Eurovision

-Dansk Melodi Grand Prix 1961
+1961

-The DMGP was held at the Fredericia Theatre in Fredericia, hosted by Sejr Volmer-Sørensen.
+Danmarks Radio (DR) held the Dansk Melodi Grand Prix 1961 on 19 February at the Fredericia Theatre in Fredericia, hosted by Sejr Volmer-Sørensen.
 Seven songs took part, with the winner chosen by a 10-member jury who each had 3 points to award.
 They could divide the points however they wished (i.e. they could award 1 point to three different songs, 1 and 2 points to two songs, or all 3 points to one song).